undergrad-partner-school

 Non-Need Based

-Institutional non-need-based scholarships or grants were given to 765 students overall (including freshmen) at Washington Adventist University in 2021.
-111 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
-The total amount of institutional scholarships and awards that were not based on financial need was $2,487,553.
+765 students, including freshmen, got institutional non-need-based scholarship or grant aid at this institution in 2021.
+Institutional help in the form of non-need-based scholarships or grants was given to 111 full-time freshmen.
+The total amount of non-need-based institutional scholarships/grants was $2,487,553.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.

 Majors